 "The Sydney Inter Dominion was the worst I have been and I had no idea how I was going to drive Quinny that day.
 Once the barrier let us go I was fine and just in the zone".

-Hall's driving skills and achievements have taken him from beginner to Leading State Driver (Season 2012/13), when he also became the first Western Australian reinsman to earn more than $3 million seasonal prizemoney.
-In fifteen years of driving to end 2013, Hall has built a highly creditable strike rate across more than 8,300 races with 48.5% of his drives finishing in the first three.
+Hall's driving skills and achievements have taken him from beginner to Leading State Driver (by Season 2012/13), when he also became the first Western Australian reinsman to earn more than $3m seasonal prizemoney.
+In eighteen years of driving to end season 2016, Hall has built a highly creditable strike rate across more than 10,000 races with 43.8% of his drives finishing in the first three, and $29m in prizemoney.

-That performance level, reinforced by his big race profile with 34 Group One wins in Australia and New Zealand, indicates a leading presence in the industry is likely for some time to come.
-This was also highlighted recently when he was dual recipient with his father of the Brian Hancock Distinguished Service Award to recognise his Inter Dominion achievements.
+That performance level, reinforced by his big race profile with 46 Group 1 wins in Australia (43) and New Zealand (3), indicates a leading presence in the industry is likely for some time to come.
+This was also highlighted in 2014 when he was dual recipient with his father of the Brian Hancock Distinguished Service Award to recognise his Inter Dominion achievements.

 |GARY HALL JNR